abhishekbabu-git/ed-flow-optimization-ai/README.md

+AI-based system to optimize Emergency Department patient flow using predictive analytics and operational dashboards.

 AI-Based Emergency Department Flow Optimization System Project Overview
-This project explores how Artificial Intelligence can be used to improve patient flow management in hospital Emergency Departments, focusing on operational efficiency rather than clinical decision-making.
+This project explores how Artificial Intelligence can be used to improve patient flow management in University Hospital Limerick Emergency Departments, focusing on operational efficiency rather than clinical decision-making.
 The system is designed as a digital operations assistant to help hospitals reduce overcrowding, waiting times, and trolley congestion.

 Project Aim